Cannock: Newspapers

 Another free weekly, the Chase Post (an edition of the Cannock Chase & Burntwood Post), ceased publication in November 2011.

 The Express & Star is a paid-for local newspaper, published in Wolverhampton on weekdays.

 TV

-Regional local news is provided through BBC Midlands Today and ITV News Central, which also serve the wider area of the West Midlands.
+Regional TV news is provided by BBC West Midlands and ITV Central.
+Television signals can be received from either the Sutton Coldfield or The Wrekin TV transmitters.

 Radio

-Cannock is served by the national radio stations, and West Midlands "regional" licences Greatest Hits Radio Birmingham & The West Midlands, Smooth Radio West Midlands and Heart West Midlands.
-The town is also covered by Free Radio Black Country and Shropshire on 97.2 and BBC WM on 95.6 FM.
+Cannock is served by the national radio stations, and West Midlands "regional" licences Greatest Hits Radio Birmingham & The West Midlands, Smooth West Midlands, Heart West Midlands and Capital Midlands.
+The town is also covered by Hits Radio Black Country & Shropshire on 97.2 and BBC Radio WM on 95.6 FM.

 Cannock is served by its own community radio station, called Cannock Chase Radio FM, based in Wynns Venture Centre.The FM frequencies are 94fm for the Cannock and Hednesford area.
 89.6 for Rugeley and Trent Valley and 89.8 For Lichfield and beyond.
 People can also listen back on their digital streaming devices.